pangeo-data/rechunker/docs/algorithm.rst

   means avoiding write locks, which are complex to manage, and inter-worker communication.

-The algorithm we chose emerged via a lively disucssion on the `Pangeo Discourse Forum <https://discourse.pangeo.io/t/best-practices-to-go-from-1000s-of-netcdf-files-to-analyses-on-a-hpc-cluster/588>`_.
+The algorithm we chose emerged via a lively discussion on the `Pangeo Discourse Forum <https://discourse.pangeo.io/t/best-practices-to-go-from-1000s-of-netcdf-files-to-analyses-on-a-hpc-cluster/588>`_.
 We call it *Push / Pull Consolidated*.